SATISFACTORY ACADEMIC PROGRESS POLICY YEAR 2011-2012

 Students who appeal for reconsideration to receive financial aid and are approved will be placed on a SAP Probation or Academic Plan.
 A SAP letter and a copy of the Bethune-Cookman SAP Policy will be mailed to the student.
 Although at the time the student is placed on a SAP Probation or Academic Plan they are not meeting the minimum SAP standards, they will continue to receive financial aid.

-A. A. Met the minimum SAP standards (students placed on Probation).
+- Met the minimum SAP standards (students placed on Probation).

-B. B. Are meeting the requirements of an Academic Plan (students placed on Academic Plan).
+- Are meeting the requirements of an Academic Plan (students placed on Academic Plan).

 If at the end of the SAP Probation semester the student is meeting the minimum SAP standards, OR is adhering to the SAP Academic Plan, financial aid eligibility will continue for the following semester.